A Man Accused of Molesting His Step-Daughter as She Slept

 The problem for the jury may have been the accuser was too articulate.
-Her memory seemed super-human.
+Her memory of the child molestation seemed super-human.

 The accusation: That Curt repeatedly molested Tanya, his 13-year-old step-daughter, when she was asleep, usually napping.
 Tanya made the accusation when she was 20.
 She was 23 by the time of trial.